eggsy/recycling-platform/README.md

   ♻️ Recycling Platform
 </h1>

 We are trying to raise awareness to the importance of recycling.
 This is a [Google Solution Challenge 2023](https://developers.google.com/community/gdsc-solution-challenge) project that uses Firebase (authentication, analytics, firestore and storage) as well as latest technologies such as React.js, Next.js, Tailwind CSS and Framer Motion to ensure best user experience.
+[Click here for the real-life app](https://recycling.is-important.net).

 ## Watch the Trailer

 [![Watch the Trailer](/banner.png)](https://youtu.be/tBjP00O3QrU)

+## Techstack

+- React.js & Next.js
+- Tailwind CSS
+- Google Analytics
+- Firebase (firestore, authentication, storage, analytics)
+- PWA (native apps, offline access)

 ## Quick start